Aesthetics and neural network image representations: Results

-It is important to contrast here moving in the latent space $\{z_i\}$, which is often studied in Machine Learning literature, with moving in the space of weights $\th$, which we do in (\ref{e.perturb}).
-In the former case, each point $\{z_i\}$ corresponds to a single image generated by a fixed generator network $\gen_{\th_*}$, thus when varying $\{z_i\}$ one moves in the~given photo-realistic space of images.
-In contrast, in the case studied here, each point $\th$ is a \emph{different} generator network $\gen_\th$, and thus corresponds to a different \emph{universum} of images which can be potentially generated by~$\gen_\th$.
+It is important to contrast here moving in latent space $\{z_i\}$ for a fixed generative neural network, which is often studied in the Machine Learning literature, with moving in the space of weights $\th$, which we do in \eqref{e.perturb}.
+In the former case, each point $\{z_i\}$ corresponds to a single image generated by the fixed generator network $\gen_{\th_*}$.
+Thus, when varying $\{z_i\}$, one moves in the given fixed photo-realistic space of images associated to $\gen_{\th_*}$.
+In contrast, in the case studied here and given by \eqref{e.perturb}, each point $\th$ is a \emph{different} generator network $\gen_\th$, and thus corresponds to a different \emph{visual universe} of images which can be potentially generated by~$\gen_\th$.

-In Fig.~\ref{fig.perturb} we show images generated by six networks $\gen_\th$ with weights $\th$ given by random perturbations of the form (\ref{e.perturb}) with random seeds chosen from the range $0-10$ and, for comparison, images produced by the original photo-realistic network $\gen_{\th=\th_*}$.
+In Fig.~\ref{fig.perturb} we show images generated by five networks $\gen_\th$ with weights $\th$ given by random perturbations of the form~\eqref{e.perturb} with random seeds chosen from the range $0-10$ and, for comparison, images produced by the original photo-realistic network $\gen_{\th=\th_*}$.
+The images represent \textit{stupa}, \textit{espresso}, \textit{dial telephone} and \textit{seashore}.
 The respective latent noise $\{z_i\}$ inputs in each row of Fig.~\ref{fig.perturb} for all networks were identical.
-The two leftmost images in the top row\footnote{The remaining four images in Fig.~\ref{fig.sample} were obtained by substituting a \emph{subset} of weights by randomly drawn values.} of Fig.~\ref{fig.sample} were also obtained using (\ref{e.perturb}).
+The two leftmost images in the top row\footnote{The remaining four images in Fig.~\ref{fig.sample} were obtained by substituting a specific \emph{subset} of weights by randomly drawn values.} of Fig.~\ref{fig.sample} were also obtained using~\eqref{e.perturb}.

-A striking feature of the obtained images is that they seem to give an \emph{``artistic rendition''} of the original photo-realistic objects.
-The perturbation of the space of parameters~$\th$ away from the point $\th_*$ clearly breaks the fine-tuning necessary for the photo-realistic rendition of the images by the original network, which is of course not surprising.